Warning notification:Warning

 • headaches and ear pain

-• stomach pain and flatulence (wind)
+• stomach pain and farting

 Mandibular advancement device (MAD)

-Talk to your dentist if you have any dental caps, crowns or bridgework.
+Talk to your dentist if you have any dental caps, crowns or bridgework

-Surgery for OSA
+Surgery for obstructive sleep apnoea

 Tonsillectomy